 \subsection{Experimental Results}

-\subsubsection{Main results}
+\subsubsection{Main results.}

 With the instruction tuning, LLMs have gained the ability to invoke tools and unseen videos given the unseen human queries.
-Figure~\ref{fig:result} illustrates the experimental results.
-The shown instructions and responses are in accordance with Figure~\ref{fig:tools}. ``FaceRecognition'', ``PersonReidentification'', ``GaitRecognition'', ``LicensePlateRecognition'', ``VehicleReidentification'', ``CrowdCounting'' and ``FireSmokeDetection'' represent responses with single tool.
-While ``AnomalyDetection'' and ``ActionAnalysis'' are two event-related pipelines that require scheduling interrelated tools.
-In Table~\ref{table:main} and Figure~\ref{fig:result2}, we report the quantitative results.
+Table~\ref{table:main} and Figure~\ref{fig:result} report the main experimental results.
+The shown instructions and responses are in accordance with Table~\ref{fig:tools}.